spine/spine.site/app/views/docs/introduction.md

 * *Spine* - The main library, containing the core classes, such as `Model` and `Controller`.

-* *Spine Mobile* - Spine's mobile extension, letting you easily build [mobile and PhoneGap applications](<%= mobile_path %>).
+* *Spine Mobile* - Spine's mobile extension, letting you easily build [mobile and PhoneGap applications](<%= mobile_path %>) currently looking for a maintainer.

 * *Spine.app* - The simple way of [generating Spine applications](<%= docs_path("app") %>).

-* *Hem* - Spine's (optional but awesome) [dependency manager and server](<%= docs_path("hem") %>).
+* *Hem* - Spine's (optional but awesome) [dependency manager and development server](<%= docs_path("hem") %>).

 ##CoffeeScript

 Spine is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/), a little language that compiles into JavaScript.
 You don't have to write Spine applications in CoffeeScript, pure JavaScript will work fine.
-However, using CoffeeScript will be the path of least resistance, and the one I personally advocate.
+However, using CoffeeScript will be the path of least resistance, and the one we personally advocate.

-CoffeeScript won't be everyone's cup of tea, and I've no doubt it'll turn some people off the framework.
-However, if you've qualms about the language, I urge you to at least give it a chance and check it out; you should understand what you're missing.
-I personally think CoffeeScript is a complete revolution in web development.
+CoffeeScript won't be everyone's cup of tea, and no doubt it'll turn some people off the framework.
+However, if you've qualms about the language, at least give it a chance and check it out; you should understand what you're missing.
+CoffeeScript has a lot to offer.

 For an introduction to the language, see the [The Little Book on CoffeeScript](http://arcturo.github.com/library/coffeescript/).